-My wife and I have a small family farm, in Grundy county Illinois were we raise organic and non-GMO grains.
+My wife and I have a small family farm, in Grundy county Illinois where we raise organic and non-GMO grains.
 Unhappy with the introduction of GMO’s and the direction agriculture was taking in the 1990’s, I started experimenting with organic methods.
 We raised our first certified organic sweet corn in 2007, starting small, and have expanded to include organic oats, wheat, popcorn, peas, soybeans and buckwheat.
-When selecting varieties for food crops, I try and choose taste first; this leads to using older, sometimes heirloom varieties.
-We save our own seed whenever possible.
-We have various products also being sold at restaurants and stores from St. Louis to Chicago and some farmers markets (Green City: Lincoln Park (Saturdays) and Wrigleyville (Thursdays), Champaign, Plainfield).
+When selecting varieties for food crops, I try and choose taste first; this leads to using older, many times, heirloom varieties.

 Sometimes people ask “Why do you have a horse as your emblem if you don’t even raise horses?”
 The answer is simple.
 When I first started farming on my own, my grandfather came out to my farm with iron tracings of horses that hung on his barn.
 “You’ve got to hang these up on your barn”, he told me.
 When I asked him why, he said, “Because my father had them hanging on his barn.”
 The answer was, tradition.
 Doing things the way our grandfathers and their fathers did them.
 Not that that applies to everything.
 I like combines and tractors and everything else.
 But to try and grow the crops and varieties they grew, that tasted good (because that’s what they ate), without chemicals or GM’s (because that’s what they fed their families) using methods that have been used for hundreds of years.
 Tradition.